You can only buy tax-free goods from shops:

 How to get a VAT refund

-Show the goods, the completed form and your receipts to customs at the point when you leave the EU (this might not be in the UK).
+Show the goods, the completed form and your receipts to customs at the point when you leave Northern Ireland or the EU.

 Customs will approve your form if everything is in order.

-If you’re changing planes in another EU country and checking your goods with your luggage, you must do step 2 in the UK when you check in.
+If you’re changing planes in an EU country and checking in your goods with your luggage, you must do step 3 in Northern Ireland when you check in.

 You can either get paid immediately at a refund booth, for example at the airport, or send the approved form to the retailer or their refund company.
 The retailer will tell you how you’ll get paid.

 Some retailers charge a fee for handling your form.
 This money will be deducted from your refund.